DomainTools/python_api/README.md

 ![domaintools Example](https://github.com/DomainTools/python_api/raw/main/artwork/example.gif)

-The DomainTools Python API Wrapper provides an interface to work with our cybersecurity and related data tools provided by our Iris Investigate™ and Iris Enrich™ products.
+The DomainTools Python API Wrapper provides an interface to work with our cybersecurity and related data tools provided by our Iris Investigate™, Iris Enrich™, and Iris Detect™ products.
 It is actively maintained and may be downloaded via <a href="https://github.com/DomainTools/python_api">GitHub</a> or <a href="https://pypi.org/project/domaintools-api/">PyPI</a>.
+See the included README file, the examples folder, and API documentation (https://app.swaggerhub.com/apis-docs/DomainToolsLLC/DomainTools_APIs/1.0#) for more info.

 Installing the DomainTools API
 ===================